hms-dbmi-cellenics/developer-docs/INFRASTRUCTURE.md

-Cellscope Infrastructure
+Cellenics Infrastructure
 ========================

-Biomage Cellscope is a single-cell RNA sequencing data analysis platform that is served in a Software-as-a-Service manner.
+Biomage Cellenics is a single-cell RNA sequencing data analysis platform that is served in a Software-as-a-Service manner.
 As such, we use and embrace the [cloud-native](https://en.wikipedia.org/wiki/Cloud_native_computing) development paradigm in order to provide our users with a scalable, resilient, and highly available service to the greatest extent possible.

 Design paradigms
 ----------------

 We try to abide by the a set of paradigms when designing Biomage infrastructure.
 You can see this reflected in the architecture we currently have as well as the direction in which future development goes.
 When designing a new piece of infrastructure for Biomage, we have found it easy to narrow down potential options by observing a few key considerations.
 Make sure you observe the following paradigms, in order from most to least important.

-The Cellscope technology stack should:
+The Cellenics technology stack should:

 * __be AWS-native__: Engineering work at Biomage is done by a small team of engineers, bioinformaticians, managers, and other professionals.
 We have really good in-house knowledge of Amazon Web Services.
 In order to scale a platform to the extent we want to, we need everyone to write code instead of managing complex infrastructure.
 As such, infrastructure should be native to AWS unless it is absolutely unavoidable.
 AWS has a rich set of native tools that should be suitable for most tasks.
 When multiple AWS-native tools meet requirements, choose the one that is fully managed and requires the least configuration.
 For example, prefer [DynamoDB](https://aws.amazon.com/dynamodb/) over[DocumentDB](https://aws.amazon.com/documentdb/).